fjvallarino/monomer/docs/tutorials/05-producers.md

 Related to Tasks, Monomer also provides the concept of Producers.
 Both serve the purpose of being able to run arbitrary IO code, but while Tasks only return a single result, Producers allow sending an unlimited number of events back to the application.
-This makes them useful for consuming streams of data, maybe to implement a chat application or to display real time data.
+This makes them useful for consuming streams of data, as needed to implement a chat application or a stock ticker.

 ## Creating a producer